wp-plugins/loginradius-for-wordpress/readme.txt

 = Settings =

 1. Go to 'Settings' section and click on 'LoginRadius' option.
 2. Click on LoginRadius link (or directly goto http://www.loginradius.com) and login using any provider.
-Then in the user account section, you can select the providers you want to use on your wodpress website and generate your unique API Key and API Secret.
+Then in the user account section, you can select the providers you want to use on your wordpress website and generate your unique API Key and API Secret.
 3. Copy and Paste API Key in LoginRadius plug-in box for 'API key'.

 = Comment setting =